Bells and candlelight to honor 400,000 COVID-19 dead on eve of Trump's White House departure | Health

 Biden and Harris will lead a lighting ceremony at the Reflecting Pool at the Lincoln Memorial at 5:15 p.m.
 ET (2215 GMT), followed by a moment of silence and 400 bell tolls at the National Cathedral to symbolically honor the COVID-19 dead.
 "Hundreds of towns, cities, tribes, landmarks, and communities all across the country have committed to joining the tribute in a national moment of unity," Biden's inaugural committee said in a statement.

-The United States surpassed 24 million COVID-19 infections on Tuesday and was on track to pass 400,000 deaths, according to a Reuters tally.
+The United States surpassed 24 million COVID-19 infections and 400,000 lives lost from the virus on Tuesday, according to a Reuters tally.
 The country has recorded more than 200,000 new cases and 3,220 deaths on average over the last seven days.
 (Graphic: https://tmsnrt.rs/34pvUyi) Among the other landmarks participating in the lighting ceremony were the Empire State building in New York City and the Space Needle in Seattle, according to the statement.
 The inaugural committee said it was encouraging Americans to light candles in their windows and churches to ring their bells in a show of unity.

 Local officials from Miami, Florida, to San Diego, California, said buildings in their cities would be lit for the occasion.
 The Cathedral of St. John the Divine in New York City was inviting the public to light a candle on its front steps on Tuesday evening before a solemn bell toll.